sebnozzi/miniscript.ts/ROADMAP.md

 ===

-Optimization ideas:
-- Compile expressions like "x = x + 1" to a ONE opcode
-  Of course the same for "x += 1"

-- Have internal "range" objects, that act as iterators ...
-  That is: don't generate all values at once, but give them as-needed

-===

 Possible performance optimizations:
 - From microScript:
   - avoid pop/push by manipulating stack in-place
   - avoid de-referencing by moving important variables locally and moving back to objects when done
-  - pre-allocate local variable slots? (access them by number instead of resolving each time)
-  - the compiler now emits sub-optimal bytecode sequences
-    - one can re-combine some bytecodes into more compact ones ()
 - Multi-pass: (advanced!)
   - Re-combine some bytecode sequences into more compact ones?
   - Re-write bytecodes into their inlined JS implementation